Waltham, Quebec: History

 The name Waltham, mentioned on the Gale and Duberger map of 1795, comes from a place on the River Lea in Essex, England, named Waltham Abbey.
 In 1849, the Waltham Township was formed.
 In 1859, it was officially reorganized into a township municipality, also named Waltham, and its first mayor was John T. Coghlan.

 In 1869, the Bryson Township was annexed, creating the United Township Municipality of Waltham-et-Bryson.
 The name Bryson comes from George Bryson Sr. (1813–1900), influential logging merchant, and mayor of Mansfield-et-Pontefract.
 In 1888, the railroad from Fort-Coulonge to Waltham was completed but not until August 27, 1894, was the railroad opened by the Pontiac Pacific Junction Railway Company.
 Four years later, in 1898, a post office was established, called Waltham Station.

 In 1937, a hydroelectric generating station and dam were built across the Noire River just north of Waltham village, forming a reservoir called Robinson Lake.

 In 1954, the Waltham Lumber Mill & Dry Kilns were built.
 It was designed by Brodie Gillies to run all year round producing hardwood lumber and commenced operation March 7, 1955.
 It produced 6 million board feet annually with 40 employees.

-In 1959, rail service to Waltham is discontinued, and in 1984 the railline was removed and later turned into the Cycloparc PPJ bike path stretching from Bristol, Quebec, to Pembroke, Ontario.
+In 1959, rail service to Waltham was discontinued, and in 1984 the railline was removed and later turned into the Cycloparc PPJ bike path stretching from Bristol, Quebec, to Pembroke, Ontario.

-In 1997, Waltham-et-Bryson is reorganized into the Municipality of Waltham.
+In 1997, Waltham-et-Bryson was reorganized into the Municipality of Waltham.

 In 2007, the wood drying kilns at the town's lumberyard caught fire and closed.
 The property now serves as a storage site for a tree planting company.

 In 2009, Waltham celebrated its 150th birthday.